Isabelle Harrison: Professional career

-Harrison was drafted 12th overall by the Phoenix Mercury in the 2015 WNBA Draft.
+Harrison was drafted 12th overall by the Phoenix Mercury in the 2015 WNBA draft.
 She sat out the 2015 season due to a torn ACL while playing in her senior year at Tennessee.
 She would make her debut in 2016.
 In her rookie season, she averaged 3.1 ppg and 1.8 rpg in 26 games as a reserve for the Mercury.

 In 2017, Harrison was traded to the San Antonio Stars along with a first round draft pick in exchange for Danielle Robinson.

 On May 16, 2019, Harrison was traded to the Dallas Wings.

+Harrison signed with the Chicago Sky on February 2, 2023 during free agency.
+She was sidelined for her entire first season with a torn left meniscus that required surgery.

+Harrison signed with the New York Liberty on February 21, 2025 in open free agency.